rock-solid/wordpress-pwacommerce/readme.txt

 * **Offline Mode**.
 The app's shell and content is cached using service workers.
 Categories and products are saved in the browser’s local storage while your users navigate through the app, together with products added to the shopping cart.
 This offers a full app-like experience to your users, allowing them to continue using the app even when they don't have a network connection.

+* **Web Push Notifications**.
+We have integrated with the OneSignal WordPress plugin, allowing you to engage users through push notifications.
+This is one of the most requested PWA features, proven to increase user engagement by up to 4x.

 * We take pride in offering fantastic [PWACommerce](https://pwacommerce.com) **maintenance and hands-on support**.
 Our team of friendly progressive web app experts makes sure technology doesn't stand in your way.

 * **Access to multiple app themes** that can be purchased individually or as a bundle.